mperham/girl_friday/README.md

     gem install girl_friday

-girl_friday does not support Ruby 1.8 because of its poor threading support.
-Ruby 1.9 will work but not scale well.
+girl_friday does not support Ruby 1.8 (MRI) because of its poor threading support.
+Ruby 1.9 will work reasonably well if you use gems that release the GIL for network I/O (mysql2 is a good example of this, do **not** use the original mysql gem).

 Usage